 Music has been an integral part of Kazakhstan’s culture for centuries.
+Today, music of Kazakhstan blends tradition with modernity.
 Kazakhstan has taken pride in that its music cannot be duplicated anywhere else and is unique.
-While today Kazakhstan’s music scene may be blasting popular music (mainly from the United States), it is taking cues on its traditional music and modernizing it to create something exciting, new, and unique to Kazakhstan.
+While today Kazakhstan’s music scene may be blasting popular music, it is taking cues on its traditional music and modernizing it to create something exciting, new, and unique to Kazakhstan.
 Plus, we got YouTube videos in this post to demonstrate.

-Kazakhstan music is focused around its national instrument: the dombra.
+Kazakhstan’s music is focused around its national instrument: the dombra.
 A dombra is a 2-string long-necked lute-type instrument with 7 to 9 frets.
 The tear shaped instrument is played with either one, two, or five fingers.
 When the dombra got started, the players were reminiscent of lute players of the Middle Ages in Europe.
 Dombra players wandered around Kazakhstan strumming their lutes singing poetry as they walked around.
 The dombra became the focal instrument of Kazakhstan folk music.
-Below is an example of Kazakh music:

 The most famous of the dombra players was Dzhambul Dzhabayev.
 Dzhambul began playing at age 12 and when he was 15 started playing in competitions.
 What astounded people was his miraculous voice, his skills, and material he sung based on Kazakh epoch poems and songs from the steppes around the early 20th century.
 By the time he was 55 he quit playing the dombra…..or so he thought.
 When there was a need to raise the patriotism and morale of the troops in the face of Fascist onslaught during World War II, he was now 70 but still decided to pick up the dombra again and wrote his best know piece “Leningradsy, my children!”.
 Today, Dzhambul is honored in St. Petersburg, Russia with a 300 foot statue that honors not only his work for the Victory , but as a symbol of Kazakhstan and the icon of Kazakhstan music.

 The dombra is the center of Kazakhstan folk music, but Kazakhstan folk music is not a very mainstream music genre in the world and not making the charts either today.
-What is amazing and surprising is that dombra has crossed over into other genres of music that are popular and that adds some Kazakh flavor to the music.
-Below is a video from the group Ulytau.
+What is amazing and surprising is that dombra has crossed over into other genres of music that are popular and that adds some Kazakh flavor to the music, for example, the band Ulytau combines rock genre with dombra motives.
 Ulytau is a Kazakh rock group that uses the dombra as part of its music mixing Kazakh folk, classical music, and harcore rock.
 The video is even a reflection of traditional Kazakh culture.
 WARNING: This video may be graphic to viewers due to violent hunting scenes.

 Besides folk music, Kazakhstan has become a music center due to its location.
 Artists that are superstars in Russia, China, Japan, and even Europe do play concerts in Kazakhstan and have fan bases.
 Plus, American music is popular as well in Kazakhstan so artists like Kanye West, Jay-Z, Nicki Minaj, David Guetta, and Lady Gaga have huge fan bases in Kazakhstan.
 Kazakhstan even has its own versions of popular music TV shows “The X-Factor” and “American Idol” (called Superstar KZ).
 However, Kazakhstan has its own superstars as well that do pull their influences from popular music.
-Artists like Mika, Rin’Go, Luina, NG, Amir Franc, and others are big artists in Central Asia that are also very popular.
-Below is the music video for Kazakhstan’s own Rin’Go’s song “Tolgau.”
+Artists like Dimash Kudaibergenov, Mika, Rin’Go, Luina, NG, Amir Franc, and others are big artists in Central Asia that are also very popular.